How our complaints procedure works

 Complaints by council tenants about council housing

-If you have a complaint about your Council Housing* you can refer your complaint to a 'designated person'.
-Designated persons are specified in the Localism Act 2011and they are:
+If you have a complaint about your Council Housing, you can escalate your complaint using the Council’s internal complaints procedure.

-*please note that complaints about allocations of social housing should still be referred to the Local Government Ombudsman - see below.
+*please note that complaints about Devon Home Choice should still be referred to the Local Government Ombudsman - see below.

 All other complaints